aws-greengrass/aws-greengrass-pkcs11-provider/README.md

 ### Setup

 * Thing private key and certificate need to be imported to the TPM on the device.
-* config.yaml containing the following additional config
+* config.yaml containing the following additional config:

-### Sample way to bootstrap Greengrass nucleus with the PKCS11 plugin
+### Sample configuration to bootstrap Greengrass nucleus with the PKCS11 plugin
 ```
 aws.greengrass.crypto.Pkcs11Provider:
     configuration: